datbui-280804/Data-Warehouse-Mini/README.md

    - **Dimension Tables**: Gender, age group, course, etc.

 5. **SQLite Database Creation**
-   Loading the cleaned and structured data into the SQLite database student_mental_health.db.
+   Loading the cleaned and structured data into the PostgreSQL database student_mental_health.db.

 6. **Analysis and Visualization**
    Querying the database to generate insights.